intel/platform-aware-scheduling/gpu-aware-scheduling/docs/usage.md

 descheduling of PODs using a certain GPU.
 You can create node labels with the [Telemetry Aware Scheduling](../../telemetry-aware-scheduling/README.md) labeling strategy, which puts them in its own namespace.
-In practice the supported labels need to be in the `telemetry.aware.scheduling.POLICYNAME/` namespace, where the POLICYNAME may be anything.
+In practice the supported labels need to be in the `telemetry.aware.scheduling.POLICYNAME/`[^1] namespace.

-The node label `gas-deschedule-pods-GPUNAME` where the GPUNAME can be e.g. card0, card1, card2...
-which corresponds to the gpu names under /dev/dri, will result in GAS labeling the PODs which use the named GPU with the `gpu.aware.scheduling/deschedule-pod=gpu` label.
-You may then use with a kubernetes descheduler to pick the pods for descheduling.
+The node label `gas-deschedule-pods-GPUNAME`[^2] will result in GAS labeling the PODs which use the named GPU with the `gpu.aware.scheduling/deschedule-pod=gpu` label.
 So TAS labels the node, and based on the node label GAS finds and labels the PODs.
-Descheduler can be configured to deschedule the pods based on pod labels.
+You may then use a kubernetes descheduler to pick the pods for descheduling via their labels.

-The node label `gas-disable-GPUNAME` where the GPUNAME can be e.g. card0, card1, card2... which corresponds to the gpu names under /dev/dri, will result in GAS stopping the use of the named GPU for new allocations.
+The node label `gas-disable-GPUNAME`[^2] will result in GAS stopping the use of the named GPU for new allocations.

-The node label `gas-prefer-gpu=GPUNAME` where the GPUNAME can be e.g. card0, card1, card2...
-which corresponds to the gpu names under /dev/dri, will result in GAS trying to use the named GPU for new allocations before other GPUs of the same node.
+The node label `gas-prefer-gpu=GPUNAME`[^2] will result in GAS trying to use the named GPU for new allocations before other GPUs of the same node.

-Note that the value of the labels starting with gas-deschedule-pods-GPUNAME and gas-disable-GPUNAME doesn't matter.
+Note that the value of the labels starting with `gas-deschedule-pods-GPUNAME`[^2] and `gas-disable-GPUNAME`[^2] doesn't matter.
 You may use e.g. "true" as the value.
 The only exception to the rule is `PCI_GROUP` which has a special meaning, explained separately.
 Example:
 `gas-disable-card0=PCI_GROUP`.

+[^1]: POLICYNAME is defined by the name of the TASPolicy.
+It can vary.
+[^2]: GPUNAME can be e.g. card0, card1, card2… which corresponds to the gpu names under `/dev/dri`.

 ### PCI Groups

-If GAS finds a node label `gas-disable-GPUNAME=PCI_GROUP` where the GPUNAME can be e.g. card0, card1, card2... which corresponds to the gpu names under /dev/dri, the disabling will impact a group of GPUs which is defined in the node label `gpu.intel.com/pci-groups`.
+If GAS finds a node label `gas-disable-GPUNAME=PCI_GROUP`[^2] the disabling will impact a group of GPUs which is defined in the node label `gpu.intel.com/pci-groups`.
 The syntax of the pci group node label is easiest to explain with an example: `gpu.intel.com/pci-groups=0.1_2.3.4` would indicate there are two pci-groups in the node separated with an underscore, in which card0